 Soon, there will be presidential elections in Syria.
 No surprises are expected, the results are already set.
 Democratic elections, however, are less calculable and they offer more political options.
-Citizens have the opportunity to actively participate in decision-making by voting or may even run for parliament or other political positions.
+Citizens have the opportunity to actively participate in decision-making by voting or may even run for the parliament or other political positions.
 What are further characteristics of democratic elections?
 How can free and representative elections be implemented in future Syria?
 What can we learn from the experiences of other countries?

-Mohamad Mazhar Sharbaji, Local Administration Councils Unit,
+Mohamad Mazhar Sharbaji, Local Administration Councils Unit

 Cheyma Ben Mbarek, Observatoire Tunisien de la Transition Démocratique

 Moderation: Dr. Soeren Keil, Canterbury Christ Church University

 Date: April 26, 2021, 2pm Berlin time / 1pm London time / 3pm Damascus / Istanbul time

 Cheyma Ben Mbarek is a medical student active in civil society organizations focusing on civic engagement.
 Due to her work with Al Bawsala and the Tunisian Observatory for Democratic Transition (OTTD), she has expertise in the fields of local administration, decentralisation, transparency and human rights.
 In order to deepen her understanding of legal topics, she took Masterclasses in law at the Faculty of Legal, Political, and Social Sciences of Tunis.
 She is currently working as a MEAL officer with Médecins du Monde Belgique – Tunisia mission.